 - Kidney beans: Or substitute another can of black beans or pinto beans.

-- Canned diced tomatoes: Either regular or fire-roasted work great.
-I also like petite diced for smaller pieces.
+- Canned diced tomatoes: Either regular or fire-roasted tomatoes work great.
+I also sometimes use petite diced for smaller pieces.

 - Vegetable broth: Be sure to use low sodium broth if preferred.

-- Chili powder: I use mild.
-If you are worried about the spiciness level in your chili powder, simply decrease from 2 tablespoons to 1 tablespoon.
+- Chili powder: Be sure to use one you enjoy since it's a lot of the flavor in this recipe.
+I use mild chili powder, but if you're concerned about the spiciness level, simply decrease the amount from 2 tablespoons to 1 tablespoon.
 Then slightly increase the other seasonings instead.

 - Ground cumin